intershop/devenv-4-iom/doc/03_operations.md

 ## <a name="create_namespace"/>Create Namespace

-Namespace is required to isolate the _devenv-4-iom_ instances from each other and from other _Kubernetes_ resources.
-The following command creates a namespace based on the `ID` you have specified in your properties.
+Namespace is required to isolate the IOM development instances from each other and from other _Kubernetes_ resources.
+The following command creates a namespace based on the `ID`, you have specified in your properties.

     devenv-cli.sh create namespace